 Erin Dillon, PhD Candidate UC Santa Barbara, Dept. Ecology, Evolution, and Marine Biology Research Themes: conservation paleobiology, historical ecology, sharks, coral reefs

 I am a PhD candidate and a Chancellor’s Fellow in Dr. Douglas McCauley’s conservation biology and community ecology lab at UC Santa Barbara as well as a research fellow in Dr. Aaron O’Dea’s marine tropical paleoecology lab at the Smithsonian Tropical Research Institute in Panama.

 Trained first as a community ecologist, I now think more about ecology through time.
 My research draws from conservation paleobiology, paleoecology, historical ecology, and community ecology.
-In particular, I am interested in how we can leverage information about historical ecosystems to contextualize modern change, assess human impacts over long ecological timescales, and inform conservation.
-My PhD research aims to develop and apply a new paleoecological tool – shark scale assemblages accumulating in sediments – to reconstruct long-term change in shark communities on coral reefs and explore the ecological consequences of those changes.
+In particular, I am interested in integrating paleoecological, ecological, and historical information about predators in coastal marine ecosystems to contextualize modern change, assess human impacts over long ecological timescales, and guide conservation.
+My PhD research aims to develop and apply a new paleoecological tool – shark scale assemblages accumulating in sediments – to reconstruct long-term change in shark communities on coral reefs and explore the causes and ecological consequences of those changes.

 I am an avid proponent of science communication, and I use blog posts, social media, and art as platforms for telling stories about the history of sharks on coral reefs.
 I also mentor high school and undergraduate students in research and professional development activities.